 Some of the worst pool staining can occur from mudslides or mulch-slides into the pool.
 For those that find it impossible to correct these conditions, recoating the pool with a dark colored plaster or liner will help to hide the resultant pool stains.

-To prevent metallic stains from returning, make sure to regularly test your water for metals, as the stains will keep coming back if you have a highly metallic pool.
+To prevent metallic stains from returning, make sure to regularly test your water for metals using a water chemical test kit, as the stains will keep coming back if you have a highly metallic pool.
 Metals in your water can come from well-water, or from iron or copper pipes.

 A common cause of blue-green copper pool stains is improper chemical maintenance.
 Low pH and high chlorine levels can also erode the copper heat exchanger in a pool heater.
 Maintaining proper water balance makes it easier to keep pool stains from occurring in the first place.